THEKEY (TKY) Price Reaches $0.0011 on Exchanges

-THEKEY (CURRENCY:TKY) traded 1.8% higher against the dollar during the 24-hour period ending at 13:00 PM Eastern on August 17th.
-One THEKEY coin can now be purchased for approximately $0.0011 or 0.00000002 BTC on exchanges.
-During the last seven days, THEKEY has traded up 22.3% against the dollar.
-THEKEY has a total market cap of $6.66 million and approximately $136,511.00 worth of THEKEY was traded on exchanges in the last 24 hours.
+THEKEY (CURRENCY:TKY) traded 2.3% lower against the dollar during the twenty-four hour period ending at 8:00 AM E.T. on August 19th.
+One THEKEY coin can currently be bought for $0.0011 or 0.00000002 BTC on popular cryptocurrency exchanges.
+THEKEY has a total market capitalization of $6.81 million and $146,423.00 worth of THEKEY was traded on exchanges in the last day.
+During the last seven days, THEKEY has traded up 9.5% against the dollar.

 - IPChain (IPC) traded 0% lower against the dollar and now trades at $0.0300 or 0.00000316 BTC.